-Parasites in birds can cause serious health problems, just as they can affect other animals and people.
+Parasites can cause serious health problems in birds, just as they can affect other animals and people.
 More than just worms or mites, parasites can come in many forms.

 It's important for bird owners to familiarize themselves with the most common parasites that infect pet birds and the symptoms that they cause.
 Knowing which signs of illness to look for can help you make sure that your pet receives prompt veterinary attention.

 Here's a list of some of the most common parasites that infect pet birds and how to recognize them.

 This parasitic fungus affects a bird's respiratory system.
 Caused by the fungus Aspergillus (and frequently shortened to "asper"), this infection is very common in pet parrots, as well as mallards and other ducks in the wild.
 Captive hawks and falcons are also susceptible to Aspergillosis, particularly when kept in unsanitary conditions.

 This fungus is found primarily on decaying matter such as garbage or a compost pile, or in a dirty cage.
 A bird with Aspergillosis will show symptoms that resemble the human flu, including difficulty breathing, abnormal or unusual droppings (including diarrhea), nasal discharge, eye crustiness, and weight loss.

 Treatment of Aspergillosis with antibiotics can be successful if it's caught early.
 For a bird with a chronic case of this infection, the prognosis is not good.

 To prevent Aspergillosis, keep your bird's cage clean, wash all fruits and vegetables before feeding them to your bird, and wash your hands before and after handling your bird.